porthoss/PLDI-2017/README.md

 #PLDI-2017

-The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"**
+The Porthos tool implementing the results of the article **"Portability Analysis for Axiomatic Memory Models"**

 ===